AntonSol919/linkspace/homepage/basics.md

     lk printf [data] > /dev/sensor/control/temperature
 ```

-We get authentication and traceability.
+We get authentication and traceability in just a few lines of code.
-The magic starts when others get involved.
+The real magic starts when the data breaks outside of the uses we first imagined.

-For instance, an anonymous analysis can be as simple as rewriting each point with a new key and in the [#:pub] group, and link to the original without sharing that (`lk rewrite`).
+People or companies can gather, process, and expand on the points in linkspace.
-A researcher can then unambiguously reference the data, and the code they used.
+Any analysis can unambiguously reference the original event without using an ad-hoc database and referencing scheme.
+Making it anonymous[^7] can be achieved by doing a `lk rewrite` with a new key referencing the old data.
+[^7]: Making it anonymous equally well as we do today.
+It is notoriously hard to truely make data anonymous.

-Linkspace is a work in progress and there are pieces missing.
+Linkspace is a work in progress.
+There are pieces missing and still in development.
 If you want to give it a try, download the latest release and come say hi on the test group.
 Or better yet, building something new by starting at the [tutorial](https://antonsol919.github.io/linkspace/docs/tutorial/).